Victoria Falls – there’s nothing like it!

 Tip: Be friendly to the locals and take a genuine interest in their lives.
 They may invite you to join them on one of their daily fishing trips.

-8) Views of the falls from Victoria Falls Bridge
+Views of the Falls from Victoria Falls Bridge

-If you’re watching your funds, then this is one of the best Victoria Falls activities that allows you to see the falls, and possibly catch a few elephant sightings whilst not burning a hole in your pocket!
+If you’re traveling on a budget, then this is one of the best Victoria Falls activities that allow you to see the falls, and possibly catch a few elephant sightings whilst not burning a hole in your pocket!

 Here’s a detailed guide on how to cross the bridge and visa requirements for moving between Zambia or Zimbabwe.